harshjayprakash/crane-container-simulation/README.md

 ## Usage by Editing Code

-From Line 334, it shows that operations I took to reach the goal state from the initial state.
+From Line 548 (the comment that says "Plan" in the main section), it shows that operations I took to reach the goal state from the initial state.
 This program was create to help out with working out heuristics and the total path cost, manually using the A* algorithm.

 ```pas
 // Example: